reduanahmadswe/Parcel-Delivery-API/API_TESTING.md

 - Only certain operations are allowed based on user roles and parcel status
 - **Parcel Hold System**: Held parcels cannot proceed to next status until unheld by admin
 - **Parcel Flag System**: Flagged parcels are marked as suspicious for admin review
+- **Parcel Return System**: Returned parcels cannot be cancelled by sender or confirmed by receiver
 - **Status Restrictions**: Blocked or held parcels cannot have their status updated until unblocked/unheld
+- **Return Restrictions**: Once marked as returned, only admin can re-dispatch the parcel
-- **Admin Override**: Only admins can flag, hold, or unblock parcels
+- **Admin Override**: Only admins can flag, hold, unblock, or return parcels

 ---